picodata/stroppy/README.md

 minikube status && kubectl get pods && kubectl cluster-info
 ```

-If everything is fine with the cluster, and it works, you should see something
+If everything is fine and the cluster works as it should, you will see something
 like this:
 ```
 minikube